-Federal Direct Loan Programs for Parents
+Federal Direct Plus Loan for Parents

 The Parent PLUS Loan is a credit-based, optional loan program available to the parent of a dependent, full-time undergraduate student.
 It is used to supplement other financial aid offered to the student.
 Repayment of the loan is solely the responsibility of the parent who applies for this option.

 - U.S. citizen or permanent resident